Children’s Catechism Program

 With the exception of Catechesis of the Good Shepherd, all classes generally adhere to the following weekly class structure:

-- Pre-class work: Families are required to complete weekly assigned readings from the Baltimore Catechism and the Holy Bible prior to class.
+- Pre-class work: At times families are required to complete assigned readings from the Baltimore Catechism and the Holy Bible prior to class.

 - Class session: The catechist provides a lesson on the assigned readings and facilitates group discussion and activities.
 Each class begins and ends with a prayer, such as a decade of the Rosary.